Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Overview of results and structure of the work

 The contents of this work are as follows.
-In Section \ref{sec2} we discuss preliminaries on positive maps, probability calculations in traces of such operators (the monitoring formalism), and we review the basic material on generalized inverses.
+In Section \ref{sec2} we discuss preliminaries on positive maps, probability calculations in terms of traces of such operators (the monitoring formalism), and we review the basic material on generalized inverses.
 In Section \ref{sec3} we review QMCs, as their simple and intuitive structure will be employed in our method for writing hitting time formulae for quantum channels.
 For completeness, we review the known quantum hitting time expressions in Section \ref{sec4}.
-In Section \ref{sec5} we explain how to apply the QMC version of the KSMH formula to any irreducible channel.
-Section \ref{sec6} presents a brief discussion on randomizations of quantum channels, together with a concrete example.
-This will motivate part of the reasoning on our main result, Theorem \ref{BeyondIrreducibleTheorem}, which consists of using the group inverse so that one obtains a hitting time expression that holds for any quantum channel, with respect to any goal subspace that satisfies Assumption I. The theorem is stated in Section \ref{sec7} and its formal proof is given in the Appendix.
-In Section \ref{sec8} we apply such result to the setting of unitary conjugations, illustrating the theory with examples.
+In Section \ref{sec5} we define QMCs induced by quantum channels.
+Our main result will consist of using the group inverse so that one obtains a hitting time expression that holds for any quantum channel, with respect to any goal subspace that satisfies Assumption I. The theorem is stated in Section \ref{sec7} and its formal proof is given in the Appendix.
+In Section \ref{sec8} we give examples, including the setting of unitary conjugations.
 We present a brief summary in Section \ref{sec9}.